otrv4/otrv4/otrv4.md

 ### Session expiration

-// TODO: define what is session and what should be deleted.
-// TODO: define a session expiration time

 To defend against an attacker that captures some messages and compromises their ephemeral secrets, sessions should be expired if no new ECDH keys are generated within a certain amount of time.
-Expiration of the session means that all keys associated with the session are securely deleted.
+Expiration of the session means that when a time has happened, all keys associated with the session are securely deleted and and the protocol state machine trasitions to `START` state.

+A session is the period when two parties engage in an otr-conversation with each other.
+It starts with the first message of the DAKE and ends when a party requests to close its private connection (by, for example, sending a TLV type 1 (Disconnected) Message) or when the session expiration time has happened.
+Before ending the session, its keys should have been securely deleted.
+This means:

+1. Securely delete the root key and all chain keys.
+2. Securely delete the ECDH keys, DH keys and brace key.
+3. Securely delete `K`.
+5. Securely delete the `ssid` and any `old_mac_keys` that remain unrevealed.

 This session expiration time is decided individually by each party so it is possible for a party to have an expiration time of two hours and another party to set it to two weeks.
 For the first data message, the session expiration time is set by the receiver once this message is received.
+We reccommend setting it to two weeks.

 This session expiration time is set up as a timer.
 This timer can be compromised by clock errors.
 Some errors may cause the session to be deleted too early and